elasticluster/elasticluster/docs/playbooks.rst

                                                        class will be assigned the role of the YP master server; additional nodes in the "master" class (if any) will be YP slave servers.
+``ssh_password_auth``              yes                 Allow users to log in via SSH by providing a
+                                                       password. **Note:** the default in ElastiCluster
+                                                       is the opposite of what all major GNU/Linux distributions do.
 ``upgrade_packages``               yes                 Upgrade all installed to the latest available
                                                        version.
 Setting this to ``no`` allows speedier setup when starting from cluster snapshots.